jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    Default: False
 #    When True AFC will unload lane and then pause when runout is triggered
 #    and spool to swap to is not set(infinite spool).
+print_short_stats: False
+#    Default: False
+#    When True AFC_STATS macro will print out in a skinner format to better fix
+#    consoles that are smaller in width
 ```

 The next part of the `[AFC]` section contains the configuration for the AFC macros.
 These macros are used to control the